ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 * JavaScript (.js)
 * Markdown (.txt)

-**Got more ideas?
-Tell me!**
+>**Contribution**
+>
+>Developing plugins is long and tedious work.
+If you benefit or enjoy this plugin please take the time to:
+>
+>* Please [donate](http://www.arthurgareginyan.com/donate.html) to support ongoing development.
+Your contribution would be greatly appreciated.
+>* Please take the time to [rate and review](https://wordpress.org/support/view/plugin-reviews/syntax-highlighter-for-wp-editor?rate=5#postform) this plugin.

-If you have any suggestions to make this plugin better, don't hesitate to contact me.
+>* Please [share with me](mailto:arthurgareginyan@gmail.com) if you have any ideas or suggestions to make this plugin better.

-**Please Vote and Enjoy**

-Your votes really make a difference!
-Thanks.

 == Installation ==